bensampaio/external-svg-sprite-loader/README.md

 - `name` - relative path to the sprite file (default: `img/sprite.svg`).
 The `[hash]` placeholder is supported.
 - `prefix` - value to be prefixed to the icons name (default: `icon`).
+- `svgoOptions` - custom options to be passed to svgo.

 ### Plugin options